 These are the core concepts that are threaded in my work with my clients because they have proved the most effective in getting my clients the results they most desire.

 Embodiment is the ability to feel what you are feeling.

-It is the practice of remaining present and aware with what one is feeling, thinking, and experiencing while still feeling the bodily responses to what is occurring rather than engaging in habitual responses that trigger avoidance, squelching of feelings, or other negative coping skills.
+It is the practice of remaining present and aware of what one is feeling, thinking, and experiencing while still feeling the bodily responses to what is occurring rather than engaging in habitual responses that trigger avoidance, squelching of feelings, or other negative coping skills.

 I am slowing down, being deliberate with movement, and engaging in techniques nourishing the body, heart, mind, and spirit so that one can experience life in the present moment.

 Mindful movement is not dancing or movement that imposes on the body.
 It is about learning how the body communicates with you and how it wants to surrender to more a relaxed and pleasurable state.

 Clients are taught how to use tension and relaxation to break-free from habitual patterns and tune into their intuitive wisdom.
 This helps the client feel more comfortable in their own skin as well, creating more aliveness and sensuality.

 In the West, we have a misconception of what Tantra means in large part to people like Sting who talk about marathon sexual events.
 Tantra can and many times does consist of sex, but that is a very small part of the practice.

 It is a practice of feeling everything without attaching stories or false beliefs to what is being experienced.
 It is a practice of being fully present to what we choose to say “yes” and “no.”

 In the classical sexual ritual, the participants worship each other as embodiments of deities.
 Partners are encouraged to bring an attitude of reverence into their lovemaking and to all their interactions.